 "I would be a doctor.
 The human body is so fascinating and complex and the learning never ends especially with all of the ongoing advances in medicine."

-As a deputy director of the Milwaukee County Zoo (MCZ), Bruce manages all animal division programs, facilities, staff, and the Zoo's large animal collection.
-He oversees an annual $6 million animal division operating budget and 70 employees.
-Bruce's responsibilities include developing/implementing Zoo goals, objectives and policies; coordinating activities with other institutions and governmental agencies; overseeing staff training and security; coordinating research/conservation programs; and overseeing the design and construction of new and renovated animal facilities and exhibits.
+As a deputy director of the Milwaukee County Zoo (MCZ), Beth manages all animal division programs, facilities, staff, and the Zoo's large animal collection.
+She oversees an annual $6 million animal division operating budget and 70 employees.
+Beth's responsibilities include developing/implementing Zoo goals, objectives and policies; coordinating activities with other institutions and governmental agencies; overseeing staff training and security; coordinating research/conservation programs; and overseeing the design and construction of new and renovated animal facilities and exhibits.

-If Karl Had to Do it All Over Again and Couldn't Work at a Zoo, He Would Be a:
+If Beth Had to Do it All Over Again and Couldn't Work at a Zoo, She Would Be a:

-As public affairs and services director at the Milwaukee County Zoo (MCZ), Laura oversees all public relations, special programs, group sales and special events with responsibilities including marketing, advertising, promotions and sponsorships.
+As marketing and communications director at the Milwaukee County Zoo (MCZ), Laura oversees all public relations, special programs, group sales and special events with responsibilities including marketing, advertising, promotions and sponsorships.
 She oversees a $1.8 million budget and a staff of 42 full-time/seasonal employees.

 Since she started as public affairs and services director in 1990, a la Carte has become one of metro Milwaukee's largest summer festivals; the Zoo's first website was established and then was redesigned in 2012; the Zoo has maintained its yearly attendance and status as Wisconsin's largest family attraction.